grame-cncm/guidolib/Qt/package/appPack-readme.txt

 	Notes
 ======================================================================
 The Guido Qt applications are part of the GuidoLib project.
-They demonstrates the use of the Guido Engine Library to render music scores using the Qt framework.
+They demonstrate the use of the Guido Engine Library to render music scores using the Qt framework.

 The GuidoLib Project is hosted on sourceforge.net project, download page: